 The Green Woodpecker is the largest of the three woodpeckers that breed in the UK.
 Widespread resident of the UK except for the far north & west of Scotland and Northern Ireland.

-Adult Female - same as the male with without the red moustachial stripe.
+- Same as the male with without the red moustachial stripe.

 - Strong, long thin silver- grey bill